-Are you interested in teaching mathematics to middle-school or high-school students?
+Are you interested in teaching mathematics to high-school students?
 Our department has a long tradition of preparing some of the state's best secondary-school mathematics teachers; we continue to be one of the largest sources of teachers for the schools, and are regularly contacted by school districts looking to hire mathematics teachers.

-Those who hold or are seeking Illinois certification in one academic area may also teach in another area if they obtain an Endorsement in the second area.
+Those who hold or are seeking Illinois licensure in one academic area may also teach in another area if they obtain an Endorsement in the second area.
 You may obtain an endorsement to teach mathematics in grades 9-12 by completing requirements comparable to the requirements for the Minor in Mathematical Sciences; you may obtain an endorsement to teach in grades 6-8 by completing requirements comparable to the requirements for the Minor in Elementary Mathematics Teaching.

-(Those whose Certification is in Secondary-School Mathematics may also wish to obtain an Endorsement in a second area.
+(Those whose Licensure is in Secondary-School Mathematics may also wish to obtain an Endorsement in a second area.
 There's plenty of demand for mathematics teachers, even without an Endorsement.
 But an Endorsement can, for example, increase your chances of being hired by one of the more competitive school districts.)

-For those with primary certification in another area but a strong background in mathematics, an endorsement in mathematics may be obtained either for grades 9-12 or for grades 6-8 while completing a Minor in Mathematical Sciences.
+For those with primary licensure in another area but a strong background in mathematics, an endorsement in mathematics may be obtained either for grades 9-12 or for grades 6-8 while completing a Minor in Mathematical Sciences.
 Please note that these programs require approximately 18 credit hours of coursework after the three-semester calculus sequence.

-Coordinator of Teacher Certification:
+Coordinators of Teacher Licensure: